natharyan/Temperature-Forecast/README.md

 ## Overview

-Temp-Forecast is a machine learning project dedicated to predicting the next day's temperature based on historical weather patterns.
+Temp-Forecast is a machine learning project for predicting temperature based on historical weather patterns.

 ## Key Features